Wawona (schooner): Museum Ship

-In 1964, sixteen years after the vessel's retirement, a group of Seattle resdients, headed by Kay Bullitt, formed Northwest Seaport and purchased Wawona as a museum ship.
+In 1964, sixteen years after the vessel's retirement, a group of Seattle residents, headed by Kay Bullitt, formed Northwest Seaport and purchased Wawona to be a museum ship berthed at the Museum of History & Industry's pier at South Lake Union Park.
+The pier features several other historically important ships and is adjacent to the Center for Wooden Boats which provides educational experiences in maritime history.
 The schooner was made available for public visits during her ongoing restoration.